arpinum-oss/js-messaging/docs/api.md

 ## bus.post(message)

 - `message: Message` - [Message] to post.
-- returns: `Promise<any>` - Contains an array with all handlers results or a single result if handlers are exclusive.
+- returns: `Promise<any>` - Contains an array with all handlers results.

 Posts a message to registered handlers.